Biedenkopf: Culinary specialities

 The Kartoffelbraten – or popularly the Brott – is a typical Biedenkopf culinary custom which has grown out of the autumn potato harvest.
-In many places in the forest, traditionally in early autumn, the tasty tuber is cooked in the glow of a heap of charcoal made from freshly felled beechwood.
-The unpeeled potato tastes best with butter, salt, liverwurst and salad.
+In many places in the forest, traditionally in early autumn, the tuber is cooked in the cinders of the fire from freshly felled beechwood.
+The unpeeled potato is sometimes eaten with butter, salt, liverwurst and salad.
 For the Biedenkopfer Kartoffelbraten, only three kinds of salad are traditionally served: radish salad, onion salad and herring salad.

 Economy and infrastructure

 Planning

 In the 2001 Middle Hesse Regional Plan, the former district seat (Kreisstadt) Biedenkopf is designated the middle centre in the rural area.
 The town is part of the Marburg - Dautphetal - Biedenkopf - (Bad Laasphe) development belt.
 This belt's job is to open up the region, to make possible an exchange of goods and services between middle centres as well as to connect the region to the high centre of Marburg and to the long-distance transportation network.
 Building on public transport is thus given special importance.

 Moreover, there exists a local transport and population belt, Dillenburg - Steffenberg - Breidenbach – Biedenkopf, with a regional connective function.
 Together with Dautphetal and Breidenbach, Biedenkopf is described as a commercial hub.